sheldonkappel/COVID-Data-Exploration/README.md

 <img src="images/download-instructions.PNG" alt="">

-I then subsected the data in excel to create the CovidDeaths.csv and CovidVaccinations.csv files used in the analysis.
+I created the CovidDeaths.csv and CovidVaccinations.csv files used in the analysis from this dataset.